Tailgaters are already set up the night before the LSU-Southern showdown

 Patin says the celebration is something he would never miss.

-"We traveled a lot less for worse parties, but traveling this far for this good party is going to be worth it," Partin said.
+"We traveled a lot less for worse parties, but traveling this far for this good party is going to be worth it," Patin said.

 The game kicks off Saturday at 6:30 p.m.